linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

 title: 'Email with Postfix, Dovecot, and MySQL'
 ---

-Learn how to set up a secure mail server on a Linode with Postfix, Dovecot, and MySQL on Debian and Ubuntu systems.
-For Centos, search our documentation.
-When finished, you'll know how to create user mailboxes and send and receive email for the domains.
+Learn how to set up a secure mail server on a Linode with Postfix, Dovecot, and MySQL on Debian and Ubuntu.
+For a different Linux distribution or mail server, <a href="/docs/" target="_blank">search our guides</a>.
+When finished with this tutorial, you'll know how to create user mailboxes and send or receive email for configured domains.

 ### Prerequisites

-1. Set up the Linode as specified in the [Getting Started](/docs/getting-started) and [Securing the Server](/docs/securing-the-server) guides.
+1. Set up the Linode as specified in the [Getting Started](/docs/getting-started) and [Securing Your Server](/docs/securing-the-server) guides.

-2. Make sure that the iptables [firewall](/docs/securing-the-server#sph_creating-a-firewall) is not blocking any of the standard mail ports (25, 465, 587, 110, 995, 143, and 993).
+2. Ensure that the iptables [firewall](/docs/securing-the-server#sph_creating-a-firewall) is not blocking any of the standard mail ports (25, 465, 587, 110, 995, 143, and 993).
 If using a different form of firewall, confirm that it is not blocking any of the needed ports either.

 ### Configuring DNS

-When you're ready to switch the DNS and start sending mail to the server, edit the domain's MX record so it points to the Linode's domain or IP address, similar to the example below:
+When ready to switch the DNS and start sending mail to the server, edit the domain's MX record so that it points to the Linode's domain or IP address, similar to the example below:

     example.com         MX      10      example.com
     example.com         MX      10      12.34.56.78
     mail.example.com    MX      10      12.34.56.78

-Make sure you do this for all domains and subdomains that might receive email for the domain.
-These steps can be peformed prior to configuring the mailserver if you are setting up a brand new domain.
-If you use Linode's [DNS Manager](/docs/dns-manager), you will need to create an MX record that points to the desired domain or subdomain, and then create an A record for that domain or subdomain as well, that points to the correct IP address.
+Ensure that the MX record is changed for all domains and subdomains that might receive email.
+If setting up a brand new domain, these steps can be performed prior to configuring the mail server.
+When using Linode's [DNS Manager](/docs/dns-manager), create an MX record that points to the desired domain or subdomain, and then create an A record for that domain or subdomain, which points to the correct IP address.

 ### Installing an SSL Certificate

-In this guide, you'll use the default self-signed certificate that comes with Dovecot for free.
-This certificate encrypts the mail connections just like a purchased certificate, but the email users will receive warnings about the certificate when they attempt to set up their email accounts.
-You may want to purchase and configure a commercial SSL certificate to avoid this.
-For information about SSL certificates, see [these guides in the Linode Library](/docs/security/ssl/).
+Dovecot offers a default self-signed certificate for free.
+This certificate encrypts the mail connections similar to a purchased certificate.
+However, the email users receive warnings about the certificate when they attempt to set up their email accounts.
+Optionally, purchase and configure a commercial SSL certificate to avoid the warnings.
+For information about SSL certificates, see <a href="/docs/security/ssl/" target="_blank">Linode's SSL Certificate guides</a>.

 ## Installing Packages

-The next steps will walk through installing the required packages on the Linode.
+The next steps are to install the required packages on the Linode.

 1. Log in as the root user by entering the following command and entering the root password: